 - more than 100 new customer information screens

-Earlier this summer, the new improved train care depot, to the north of the station opened.
+Train maintenance operations were also enhanced last summer through the opening of the new improved train care depot, to the north of the station.
 The former depot had to be moved to enable construction of the new viaduct located at the western approach to the station.

 Platform Upgrade works

-- By spring 2015, the new viaduct will be completed, allowing more room for trains and provide an alternative route for freight services, meaning fewer delays to passenger services entering or leaving Reading.
+- By spring 2015, the new flyover will be completed, allowing more room for trains and provide an alternative route for freight services, meaning fewer delays to passenger services entering or leaving Reading